s1rserg/aura-diary/README.md

 * #### Manipulating workout entries: Edit, and delete workout entries.
 View all your entries in a calendar format.
 * #### User Authentication: Securely sign in and manage your workout journal.
 * #### Notifications: Get feedback on successful operations or errors while managing your workouts.

-## Future Features
-We have exciting plans to enhance the Biceps Workout Journal with the following features:

 * #### Statistics: Visualize your progress and workout trends with detailed statistics.
 * #### Friends: Connect with friends, share your progress, and stay motivated together.
 * #### Leaderboards: Compete with others and see how you rank in various challenges.

-* #### Challenges: Participate in workout challenges to push your limits and achieve new milestones.
-* #### Authentication: OAuth with Google
+## Future Features
+All the necessary features have been implemented.
+However, we welcome suggestions for new features to enhance the app further.

 ## Technologies Used
 * #### Frontend: React, React Router, Redux Toolkit, TypeScript